brandonhorst/elliptical/doc/apireference/components.md

 `Any` - One of the following items:

-- the contents of the `value` prop
-- if there is no `value` prop, the `result` of the child for this branch
-- if the child has an `id` prop, the result will be an `Object` of the form `{[childId]: childResult}`
+- If the child has an `id` prop, the result will be an `Object` of the form `{[childId]: childResult}`
+- Otherwise, the `result` of the child for this branch

 ## Score